dustinpfister/blog_posts/_posts/js-operator-precedence.md

 ### 3.7 - Multiplication, Division, and Remainder ( Precedence 15 )

 The arithmetic operations of multiplication, division and remainder have a Precedence 15 which is one level above that of addition and subtraction.
+This is then one of the most commonly used set of expressions so it is a good idea to get this one solid at least when it comes to various expressions that involve addition, and subtraction with multiplication, and division.

 ### 3.8 - Addition and subtraction ( Precedence 14 )